Apple can't protect you from data trackers forever. No one can

-The battle to protect your privacy is like a roller coaster ride with breathtaking highs and turbulent new lows.
+The battle to protect your privacy is like a roller coaster ride, with breathtaking highs and turbulent lows.
 It is, after all, a constant game between the technology that guards your information and the trackers that find new ways to profile you.

-At its Worldwide Developers Conference, the consumer electronics giant introduced tools to protect your data that block what's known as "device fingerprinting" and social media trackers on Safari.
+At its Worldwide Developers Conference, the consumer electronics giant introduced tools to protect your data that block what's known as "device fingerprinting" and social media trackers on its Safari browser.

 "We believe your private data should remain private," Craig Federighi, Apple's senior vice president of software engineering, said at WWDC.
 "Not because you've done something wrong or have something to hide, but because you have a lot of sensitive data on your devices and we think you should be the one in charge of who sees it."